tr3ck3r/linklight/exercises/networking_v2/exercises/4-2-tower-survey/README.md

 You have finished this exercise.

 You have
- - created a job template for configuring a banner on multiple network operating systems (Arista EOS, Cisco IOS and Juniper Junos)
+ - created a job template for configuring a banner on the routers
  - Create a self service survey for the job template to fill out the network_banner variable
- - run the vendor agnostic job template on all four routers loading the banner on them
+ - run the job template on all four routers loading the banner on them

 [Click here to return to the lab guide](../../README.md)